Professor Oliver Hauser is a researcher and policy advisor with expertise in economics, public policy, and artificial intelligence (AI).

 I have also published popular articles for senior leaders and managers in the Harvard Business Review and Exeter Expertise.
 My research has also drawn attention from news outlets such as the Forbes, Bloomberg, Huffington Post, Vox, Slate, Yahoo, The Conversation, and VICE.
 For my managerial writing, click here.

 I have been named one of the world’s best “40 Under 40” MBA professors (Poets & Quants) and previously one of the top “30 Under 30” thinkers (Pacific Standard).
-I also have received several awards for my teaching and research, including the Wharton People Analytics Research Prize, the Harvard University Richard J. Herrnstein Dissertation Prize, the Harvard John Parker Award, the Euregio Young Researcher Award, and several Certificates of Distinction in Teaching.
+I also have received several awards for my teaching, research and impact work, including the UKRI Research and Innovation Impact Award, the Wharton People Analytics Research Prize, the Harvard University Richard J. Herrnstein Dissertation Prize, the Harvard John Parker Award, the Euregio Young Researcher Award, and several Certificates of Distinction in Teaching.

 For a general conversation about my research and teaching philosophy, please see my interview in Poets & Quants.
 If you are interested to find out more about my interest in behavioural science and AI in an interview with Money on the Mind and climate justice in an interview with Springer Nature.